Manchester Oxford Road railway station: Future

 In the Northern Hub plans, the platforms will be extended to allow use by longer trains.
 The bay platform will be removed to allow the other platforms to be extended.
 Under controversial plans much of the nearby area's Victorian character will be razed, including the Salisbury pub, and the group of streets nearby known as 'Little Ireland'.

+In 2025, Network Rail began consulting on a proposed rationalisation to provide two through platforms accommodating 8-coach trains, with a central west-facing turnback platform replacing the current Platform 5.

 Architecture

 The station had become dilapidated by the 1950s and, in connection with the electrification and modernisation programme of the Manchester to London Euston line in 1960, the old buildings were replaced by the current structure by architects William Robert Headley and Max Clendinning and structural engineer Hugh Tottenham.
 It was designed in a distinctive style in concrete and wood with curves bringing to mind the Sydney Opera House.